How to select camera and software for Barcode and DMC code reading

 Resolution is key for stable, robust DMC code and barcode reading.
 In this example we calculate the system setup in 2 scenarios: minimum resolution and recommended resolution.

-minimum resolution we want a minimum of 1.5 pixels per linewidth (barcode) or 1.5 pixel per dot (DMC code).
+With minimum resolution we want a minimum of 1.5 pixels per linewidth (barcode) or 1.5 pixel per dot (DMC code).
 If all parameters are optimal (label quality, light, geometry, etc.) or you take multiple images of the same code.
 This could work stable.

-recommended resolution is at least 2 pixels per linewidth (barcode) or 2 pixel per dot (DMC).
+The recommended resolution is at least 2 pixels per linewidth (barcode) or 2 pixel per dot (DMC).
 The best solution is 3 pixels.
 The more pixels per linewidth / dot means that the camera resolution is higher than required.
 The total setup will be more expensive.
 However more pixels will also result in easier, faster, better, and more stable reading of the DMC codes and barcodes.

-Formula for calculating resolution
+Formulas for calculating resolution

 There is a formula for calculating the resolution you can use: